hyperledger/fabric/docs/source/chaincode_lifecycle.md

 ### Step Two: Install the chaincode on your peers

 You need to install the chaincode package on every peer that will execute and endorse transactions.
-Whether using the CLI or an SDK, you need to complete this step using your **Peer Administrator**.
+You need to complete this step with the peer CLI using the credentials of the **Peer Administrator**.
 Your peer will build the chaincode after the chaincode is installed, and return a build error if there is a problem with your chaincode.
 It is recommended that organizations only package a chaincode once, and then install the same package on every peer that belongs to their org.